Biden bound for global summits as domestic agenda in limbo

 Headed first to Rome and then to Glasgow, Scotland, Biden will be pressed to deliver concrete ideas for stopping a global pandemic, boosting economic growth and halting the acceleration of climate change.
 Those stakes might seem a bit high for a pair of two-day gatherings attended by the global elite and their entourages.
 But it’s written right into the slogan for the Group of 20 meeting in Rome: “People, Planet, Prosperity.”

-Biden, who planned to deliver East Room remarks before leaving Washington on Thursday, has promised to align U.S. diplomacy with the interests of the middle class.
+Biden, who planned to deliver East Room remarks on his domestic agenda before boarding Air Force One on Thursday, has promised to align U.S. diplomacy with the interests of the middle class.
 This has tied any success abroad to his efforts to get Congress to advance his environmental, tax, infrastructure and social policies.
 It could be harder to get the world to commit to his stated goals if Americans refuse to fully embrace them, one of the risks of Biden’s choice to knit together his domestic and foreign policies.

+Before leaving Washington, Biden was pitching House Democrats to get behind a scaled-back $1.75 trillion ‘framework’ that he believes could pass the 50-50 Senate.
+It remained to be seen how lawmakers would react to the package, as some key-priorities like paid family leave and steps to lower prescription drug costs were excised from the bill, which will be paid for with hiked taxes on the nation’s wealthiest and corporations.

+“We are at an inflection point,” Biden told the lawmakers according to a source familiar with his remarks.
+“The rest of the world wonders whether we can function.”

 Biden’s trip abroad comes as he faces an increasingly pessimistic nation at home, and souring views of his handling of the nation’s economy.
 According to a new poll from The Associated Press-NORC Center for Public Affairs Research, just 41% of Americans now approve of Biden’s economic stewardship, down from 49% in August and a sharp reversal since March, when 60% approved.